surister/cratedb-guide/docs/admin/troubleshooting/crate-node.rst

 When forming a new cluster, you may have to change the `role`_ of one or more nodes.
 Changing the role of a node is referred to as *repurposing* a node.

-Each node checks the contents of its `data path`_ at startup.
+Each node checks the contents of its :ref:`data path <crate-reference:conf-env>` at startup.
 If CrateDB discovers unexpected data, it will refuse to start.
 Specifically:

 - Nodes configured with `node.data`_ set to ``false`` will refuse to start if